 An FAQ is a list of frequently asked questions (FAQs) & answers on a particular topic (also known as Questions & Answers or Frequently Answered Questions).
 The format is usually utilized in articles, websites, email lists, and online forums where common questions tend to recur, for instance through posts or queries by new users associated with public knowledge gaps. the aim of an FAQ is usually to supply information on frequent questions or concerns; however, the format may be a useful means of organizing information, and text consisting of questions and their answers may thus be called an FAQ no matter whether the questions are literally commonly asked.

 Since the acronym FAQ originated in textual media, its pronunciation varies.
-FAQ is most ordinarily pronounced as an initialism, “F-A-Q”, but can also be pronounced as an acronym, “FAQ”. website designers often label one list of questions as an “FAQ”, like on Google Search, while using “FAQs” to denote multiple lists of questions like on us Treasury sites.
-Use of “FAQ” to ask one commonly asked question, in and of itself, is a smaller amount common.
+The FAQ is most ordinarily pronounced as an initialism, “F-A-Q”, but can also be pronounced as an acronym, “FAQ”. website designers often label one list of questions as an “FAQ”, like on Google Search, while using “FAQs” to denote multiple lists of questions like on us Treasury sites.
+The use of “FAQ” to ask one commonly asked question, in and of itself, is a smaller amount common.
 High School Football Question’s Answer

 When Football Player Safety and Brain Health Concerns!